Werry Workforce Whāraurau : Empower the Workforce | Manaaki Mokopuna

-Regular “sector days” provide opportunities for clinical leaders and service managers in the child and adolescent mental health and addictions sector to share innovative practice and service development ideas and foster networking and leadership support.
+Regular 'Sector Days' provide opportunities for clinical leaders and service managers in the child and adolescent mental health and addictions sector to share innovative practice and service development ideas and foster networking and leadership support.

 This project aims to support people who have lived experience of the mental health system, either in themselves (called youth consumer advisors) or through their family (family/whānau advisors).
 To do this guidelines and workshops are created as needed.
 Werry Workforce Whāraurau also supports a network of youth consumer advisors around the country who aim to improve various DHBs, NGOs as well as Werry Workforce itself.

 A place with youth and family advisors co-designing projects and providing input will have happier families who experience a better path of recovery and improved outcomes.
-Find out more about youth consumer participation here.
+Find out more about #DMC and youth consumer participation here.